 Of course, you want your BBQ to be the best.
 But without getting the basics right, you’re not going to reach the heights of BBQ legend that you’d like to.
 Get these BBQ basics wrong and your BBQ will be: basic!

 But BBQs are about far more than the food you’re going to cook.
 It’s about how you cook it, what you use, and how you deal with everything else.
 So check out this basic BBQ shopping list and tips to get things to heat up the end of your summer properly.
+If you’re super keen to fire up your bbq, then you can skip straight to our free printable basic BBQ shopping list.

 We`re not going to give you recipes and suggestions here.